Posted on Friday, Jul 03 2015 @ 11:09 CEST by Thomas De Maesschalck

 Associated with these changes, Intel executives Hermann Eul and Mike Bell will leave the company after a transition period.

 "We are aligning our leadership structure to continue to become more efficient in order to deliver the benefits of our strategy even faster than before," said Krzanich.

 "Over the past 28 years, Renée has contributed immeasurably to Intel," he continued.
 "On behalf of the Board and management team, we sincerely thank Renée for her tireless efforts toward building the business that we have today, and we fully support her in this decision."

-In a company memo, James notes she's stepping down to pursue an external CEO role:
+, James notes she's stepping down to pursue an external CEO role: